alainman-krh/MyState/README.md

     as reacting to changes in the model/state data.

 # Comments
-- Libraries meant to handle user input that might get corrupted (ex: debounce signals).
+- Libraries designed to handle user input that might get corrupted (ex: debounce signals).
-- Will not typically raise exceptions.
-Will just ignore what can't be processed.
+- Will not to raise exceptions, but will instead ignore signals/move on when they cannot be processed.